isobelcochrane938/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand, debug, and modify.
 Remember, code is read far more often than it is written."

+# 2023-12-31
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and concise code.
+Remember that code is read more often than it is written, so make it easy for others (and your future self) to understand.
+Refactor regularly to eliminate complexity and duplication.
+Choose clarity over cleverness, and avoid premature optimization.
+Lastly, cultivate a mindset of continuous learning, as programming is an ever-evolving field.
+Keep yourself up-to-date with best practices, new technologies, and emerging paradigms.